lmmentel/batchcalculator/doc/source/tutorial.rst

     :alt: alternate text

-By doing that the selected components are now shown in the main window with the default amounts eqaul to 1.
+By doing that the selected components are now shown in the main window with the default amounts equal to 1.

 .. image:: img/tutorial/BC_006.png
     :width: 800px